 Colonial homes have two to three stories, fireplaces, and brick or wood facades.
 Floor plans have traditional layouts.
 Kitchens, dining rooms, and living rooms are on the first floor.
 Bedrooms are on the upper floors.

-The design of contemporary-style homes grew out of the Industrial Revolution of the early 20th century.
+The design of contemporary-style homes grew out of the Industrial Revolution.
 It includes cottages, domes, logs, Mediterranean style, ranches, Tudors, and Victorians.

 You also have many options for roofing material.
 The most feasible choices include composition shingle, concrete tile, metal, rock, shake, slate, tar, tile, or wood.

 Your yard allows for more customization than most other aspects of your home.
 You'll have to decide on the size and what type of landscaping you want.
 You can choose from many amenities and features from there, such as gardens, automatic sprinklers/drip/misting systems, swimming pool or sport pool, a deck, a courtyard, a patio (covered or uncovered), or an outdoor kitchen.

 Decide on the Type of Home You Want